DevOps

 Kubernetes CI/CD is the use of Kubernetes to host Continuous Integration/Continuous Delivery (CI/CD) pipelines.

 To understand fully what that means, let’s step back and explain CI/CD pipelines.
-A CI/CD pipeline is an automated set of processes that software developers use to write, merge, compile, test, and deploy code.
+A CI/CD pipeline is an automated set of processes that software developers use for code integration and handling code changes before they write, merge, compile, test, and deploy code.
 You don’t strictly need a CI/CD pipeline to create software, but CI/CD pipelines help to streamline the software development process, making it more consistent and scalable – which is why CI/CD usage correlates with better software development performance and productivity.

-CI/CD pipelines consist of multiple components, with the main components being source code management tools, compilers, automated testing tools, and deployment automation software.
+CI/CD pipelines consist of multiple components, with the main components being a version control system, source code repositories, compilers, automated testing tools, and deployment automation software, which are all key components of the pipeline.
 Some CI/CD solutions are available that package all of these capabilities into a single platform, but you can also integrate individual, standalone tools to set up a CI/CD pipeline.

 Now, you can deploy CI/CD pipelines virtually anywhere (and we’ll say more about traditional approaches to CI/CD in a moment).
 But when you choose Kubernetes as a platform for hosting your CI/CD tools, you get Kubernetes CI/CD.